Dorson/CSS-Dark-Mode-and-color-switch/README.md

     in the part of the page or app where user settings are set.

- ## 3. Remeber and use the last-saved CSS color class during load.
+ ## 3. Remember and use the last-saved CSS color class during load.
     Do remember the last saved ColorMode memory setting from the localStorage of the browser.

-    We need to do that on every page load with an event call of the JS RememberClasses() functon.
+    We need to do that on every page load with an event call of the JS RememberClasses() function.
 We can use the js-file with that memory recall function on top of page, before the page DOM frame is painted.

-    CSS is missing style rules with read-access to the localMemory, so we need to use JavaSript for that :-(
+    CSS is missing style rules with read access to the localStorage memory, so we need to use dynamic JavaSript events for settings recall :-( 😟 😓 😢 😭

-    In the best case future of the CSS standard: we could just have read-only acess to the localStorage values of the browser, so that we could use the following CSS rule, instead of the JavaScript to remember the last color setting of the user:
+    In the best case future of the CSS standard: we could just have read-only access to the localStorage values of the browser, so that we could use the following CSS rule, instead of the JavaScript to remember the last color setting of the user:

-    html[localStorage( ColorTheme == dark )] { backgrund: black ; }
+    html[localStorage( ColorTheme == dark )] { background: black ; }

     OR similar as we do in the media rules :